mcrespoae/one-max-genetic-algorithm-python/README.md

 - `MUTATION_RATE_MAX`: Maximum mutation rate.
 - `CROSSOVER_RATE_MIN`: Minimum crossover rate.
 - `CROSSOVER_RATE_MAX`: Maximum crossover rate.
 - `USE_NUMPY`: Whether to use the NumPy version or the vanilla version.
 The NumPy version may have a slightly slower performance compared to the vanilla implementation.
 This NumPy implementation serves only to showcase my working knowledge in NumPy.
+Numba was not used due to incompatibilities with the code.

 If you're using Make, you can also execute the main file using the following command: